-What is fluency?
+What is reading fluency?

-At the most basic level fluency is the speed, accuracy and prosody (expression) that a person uses when reading a text.
-Because it is multifaceted fluency involves a reader’s ability to use multiple skills simultaneously.
+At the most basic level reading fluency is the speed, accuracy and prosody (expression) that a person uses when reading a text.
+Because it is multifaceted, reading fluency involves a reader’s ability to use multiple skills simultaneously.
 As a reader reads a text it is important that he is able to efficiently decode and comprehend the individual words and complete phrases and sentences that he encounters.
 When he must stop at each word and spend time trying to pronounce it or determine its meaning he is unable to develop an overall understanding of the text.
-This aspect of fluency makes perfect sense to us.
+This aspect of reading fluency makes perfect sense to us.
 However, the role that prosody plays in reading comprehension is a bit “fuzzier” for many people.
 To see how expression influences comprehension consider the experience of reading the following sentence without any sort of emotional expression: How dare you take the last piece of my birthday cake!
 The sentence loses much of its meaning when not read with expression.
 Prosody is not only the emotion represented in reading, but also the phrasing and reader’s interpretation.

 Determining a Reader’s Fluency

-Role of Fluency in Reading
+Role of Reading Fluency in Reading

-Fluency is inextricably tied to decoding and reading comprehension.
+Reading fluency is inextricably tied to decoding and reading comprehension.
 It serves as the bridge between decoding and comprehension.
-On one level fluency reflects a reader’s ability to decode the words in a text.
+On one level reading fluency reflects a reader’s ability to decode the words in a text.
 If he is able to quickly and accurately move through the words on the page, his decoding skills are automatic.
 This means that the reader should be able to accurately comprehend the text.
 This is not always the case though.
 Prosody plays a very important role in reading comprehension.
 A reader may be able to efficiently decode words without really understanding what they mean because he is not engaging with the text on an emotional and personal level.
 When he reads with appropriate expression and is able to recognize and replicate the writer’s phrasing comprehension will follow.
 Expression allows the reader to make more the complex cognitive connections necessary for true reading comprehension.

-Because fluency is tied to decoding abilities, it fluctuates based on the difficulty and complexity of the text a person is reading.
-While each reader has a general fluency rate (as determined by a fluency assessment) it will increase if she is reading a text that is well below her independent reading level or will decrease when reading one well above.
+Because reading fluency is tied to decoding abilities, it fluctuates based on the difficulty and complexity of the text a person is reading.
+While each reader has a general reading fluency rate (as determined by a reading fluency assessment) it will increase if she is reading a text that is well below her independent reading level or will decrease when reading one well above.

-Impact of Fluency on Reading Ability
+Impact of Reading Fluency on Reading Ability